 Why Is Home Insurance so Expensive in Pennsylvania?

-Home insurance tends to be more expensive in Pennsylvania due to several factors, including a rise in claims, frequent severe weather events, higher material and labor costs, and state-specific insurance regulations.
+Home insurance costs more in Pennsylvania because of increased claims, severe weather events, higher material and labor costs and state insurance regulations.

 When insurers receive more claims, their overall costs increase, which often results in higher premiums for homeowners.
 A pattern of frequent claims can also signal greater risk, pushing rates even higher.